Reviews You Can Rely On

 Measured Obstructed Range 300 ft.

 The AT&T CL82207 performed remarkably well in our testing process, narrowly missing the top spot overall.
-“It had the best sound quality in all our tests,” our tester noted, and is hundreds of dollars less than the one phone that overall scored higher, the Panasonic KX-TGM420W + KX-TGMA44W.
+“It had the best sound quality in all our tests,” our tester noted, and it is hundreds of dollars less than the one phone that overall scored higher, the Panasonic KX-TGM420W + KX-TGMA44W.
 Its range, ease of use, and battery life are all solid and more than meet most people's needs.
 While it is more expensive than the AT&T EL51203, it is also much higher scoring and a great deal.

 The only big downside to this phone is that it lacks bells, whistles, and features on other top-scoring phones,” our lead tester mentioned.
 Look at our rating chart for other feature-rich options if you want all of those.
 However, many people may not want to pay for those features and may even prefer a simpler phone and interface.
 If that describes you, imagining a better phone for the money is hard.